FreeCX/gixie-bright-control/README.md

 Automatic brightness control depending on the time of day

 ## How to build
-_If you do not need to build for the ARM platform, then just remove `.cargo` folder._
+_If you don't need to build for the ARM platform, then remove `.cargo` folder._

 ```bash
 $ rustup target add armv7-unknown-linux-musleabihf